 Applicants to the TESOL program must hold an undergraduate degree in English or a modern foreign language, or receive approval from the TESOL Advisory Committee.
 They must also demonstrate proficiency in a foreign language by completing 12 credit hours of language coursework.
 Non–native English speakers may be required to demonstrate proficiency in English.
 In–state and out–of–state students pay the same tuition.

-Murray State has been accredited by the Southern Association of Colleges and Schools Commission on Colleges since 1928.
+Murray State has been accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)ern Association of Colleges and Schools Commission on Colleges since 1928.

 Saint Davids, Pennsylvania

 Eastern University is a Christian school located in the Philadelphia suburb of St. Davids.
 Eastern accepts applicants to its online TESOL program in August, January, May, and June.
 This online master of education in teaching English to speakers of other languages is entirely web based, and can be completed in as little as one year.

 Eastern’s 30–credit TESOL master’s program covers topics in multicultural education, language testing and materials development, and education in a global context.
 Students must also complete 10 hours of fieldwork, which is typically done at a local institution, as well as a research–based thesis or teaching–based project capstone.
 Additionally, the university offers a four–week summer program for international students.